 Immediate Financial Costs

 The direct financial impact of the 2021 Colonial Pipeline ransomware attack was substantial.
 Colonial Pipeline paid the DarkSide hacking group a ransom of $4.4 million in Bitcoin to regain access to its systems.
-While federal authorities later recovered a portion of the ransom, the company faced additional costs related to system recovery, enhanced cybersecurity measures, and legal fees.
+While federal authorities later recovered some of the ransom, the company faced additional costs related to system recovery, enhanced cybersecurity measures, and legal fees.

 Fuel Supply Disruption